How to Attract High-Quality Tenants for your Property

 Taking the time to write a memorable listing helps attract a larger pool of quality tenants eager to see the property for themselves.

 Just as there are some things tenants will be willing to pay more for, there are also features that will detract from the value of your property.

-Remember you will not be the one living in the property so dark or brightly coloured rooms are a big turn-off.
+Remember you will not be the one living in the property, so even if you like dark or brightly coloured rooms, for others they may be a big turn-off.
 Try and stay as natural as possible to appeal to the biggest market.

-Some quick changes such as a fresh coat of paint, some new fittings such as door handles, new kitchen bench top and light switches can go a long way in having your property rented to good tenants.
+Some quick changes such as a fresh coat of paint, some new fittings such as door handles, new kitchen benchtop, and modern light switches can go a long way in having your property appeal to good tenants.

-But if you want to make bigger changes be careful not to overcapitalize on your property.
-At this point it is important to talk to your property manager as they can advise you on where you could add value and the expected rental return after these improvements.
+But if you want to make bigger changes, be careful not to over capitalise on your property.
+When considering making larger changes, it is important to talk to your property manager as they can advise you on where you could best add value and the expected rental return after these improvements.

 Renting your Property

 Finding the right tenants to sign on the dotted line can sometimes be a long and drawn out process.
 However, taking small steps to ensure that your investment property is up to scratch in terms of features and attractiveness, along with securing the help of the right agency, can go a long way towards getting the right tenants for your property.